firaskudsy/Json2nest/README.md

-this toll will help to generate the required schema, interface and dto files from a single json response.
+this tool will help to generate the required schema, interface and dto files from a single json response.

 ## Available Scripts